dotkernel/dotkernel/docs/Tutorials/Creating-a-Contact-Us-Page/02-creating-the-contact-controller.md

 ]
 ```

 The route option `reuse_result_params` needs a bit of explanation here.
-It is an option supported by the Zend Expressive's UrlHelper class.
-It is rather a new addition, in order to tell the uri generator helper to NOT merge the matched route params in the generated uri.
+It is an option supported by the Zend Expressive UrlHelper class.
+It is a new addition, in order to tell the url generator helper to NOT merge the matched route params in the generated url.

 In our example, we need this because our route is defined as `/contact[/{action}]`.
 If the above option would have been set to `true`(as it is by default), if we would have been on a page like `/contact/thank-you`, the menu item will point to the same URI, because the matched `action` parameter would have been merged into the undefined route parameters.
-This is not the desired behaviour, so anytime you encounter a problem like this, remember to disable this option as described above.
+This is not the desired behavior, so anytime you encounter a problem like this, remember to disable this option as described above.

 ### [Prev: Introduction](01-introduction.md) | [Next: Planning the contact form implementation](03-planning-the-contact-form-implementation.md)